DMT (dimethyltryptamine) is one of earth’s most powerful psychedelic substances.

 Theory #6: Tapping into the Collective Unconscious

 Carl Jung proposed the idea of the collective unconscious.
-This theory suggests that all members of the human species have access to a sphere of consciousness beyond our individual experience.
+This theory suggests that all human species have access to a sphere of consciousness beyond our individual experience.

 Ideas, experiences, and memories of humans that lived before us are saved in some kind of ethereal database.
 When we’re born, we bring fragments of these experiences with us.

-Some of these memories are functional — like providing a newborn baby with the know-how to crawl up to their mother’s breast for food within minutes of being born.
+Some of these memories are functional — like providing a newborn baby with the know-how to crawl up to their mother’s breast for food within minutes of birth.

 Other memories aren’t necessarily functional but still exert an influence over who we are and how we think and act.
 These memories are totally outside our conscious experience.
 They’re in our minds, subtly influencing our thoughts and behaviors, but just out of reach for us to be able to notice them.
 This is why Jung referred to it as the collective unconscious.

-He developed the concept of shadow work as a way to uncover one’s unconscious influences.
+He developed the concept of shadow work to uncover one’s unconscious influences.
 Today, psychedelics are considered a key aspect of this process because of how effective they are at dislodging unconscious thoughts and ideas.